pinecone-field/laion-image-search/image-search-at-scale/README.md

 3. (If you did not drag and drop) Refresh http://localhost:3000/ and similarity search will re-run against the new image.

+4. You can also search for images using the text search box.

+5. Clicking on an image will trigger a similarity search for that image.

-4. Click on the ```Pinecone Logo```.
+6. Click on the ```Pinecone Logo```.
 It will direct link you to the index that drives this demo.

-5. Show the FastAPI Console Output.
+7. Show the FastAPI Console Output.
 The terminal output for the FastAPI application includes the following execution times: ```Get image embedding execution time in ms``` and ```Pinecone query execution time in ms```

 **IMPORTANT** - Subsequent pinecone query times should drop after the initial request.